Retzu/taskstack/README.md

 As an assignee you can only see your own queue, remove tasks, mark your current task as done and set the next task as your current task.

+The whole thing will be rendered only once by Django and then we'll communicate with the server via AJAX calls and an API.
+Angular or React + an AJAX lib will be a thing.

+I started to toy around with a mockup over at Codepen: http://codepen.io/Retzudo/pen/QbweRm

 Technical side of things
 ========================
 Python